braddoeswebdev/summer-workshops/source/web/01-setup.html.md

 Next, let's look at what structure our test site should have.
 The most common things we'll have on any website project we create are an index HTML file and folders to contain images, style files, and script files.
 Let's create these on your L: drive now:

 - `www`: This folder is set up to hold files that can be accessed by the web server.
-- `index.html`: This file will generally contain your homepage content, that is, the text and images that people see when they first go to your site.
-Using your text editor, create a new file called `index.html` and save it just inside your `www` folder.
 - `img` folder: This folder will contain all the images that you use on your site.
 Create a folder called `img`, inside your `www` folder.
 - `css` folder: This folder will contain the CSS code used to style your content (for example, setting text and background colors).
 Create a folder called `css` inside your `www` folder.
-- `js` folder: This folder will contain all the JavaScript code used to add interactive functionality to your site (e.g. buttons that load data when clicked).
-Create a folder called `js` inside your `www` folder.

 Note: On Windows computers, you might have trouble seeing the file names, because Windows has an annoying option called Hide extensions for known file types turned on by default.
-Generally you can turn this off by going to Windows Explorer, selecting the Folder options... option, unchecking the Hide extensions for known file types checkbox, then clicking OK.

-## File paths

-To make files talk to one another, you have to provide a file path between them — basically a route so one file knows where another one is.
-To demonstrate this, we will insert a little bit of HTML into our `index.html` file, and make it display the image you chose in the article "What will your website look like?"
+On Windows 8, it's easy to turn on - click the 'view' tab, and check the 'file name extensions' box.

+## Let's write some HTML!

+Let's dive in & start putting your web page together!

-- Copy the image you chose earlier into your images folder.
+- Copy the image you chose earlier into your `img` folder.
-- Open up your index.html file, and insert the following code into the file exactly as shown.
-Don't worry about what it all means for now — we'll look at the structures in more detail in the next section.
+- Open Notepad++, if you haven't already and type the following code exactly as shown.
+Don't worry about what it all means for now — we'll look at the structures in more detail in the next lesson.
+Don't just copy and paste - you won't learn anything that way.

 ~~~~ html
 <!DOCTYPE html>